-Nurses save lives every day.
-One study shows that nurses catch more than two-thirds of safety-compromising medical errors – such as wrong drug dosages – before they reach the patient.
+How many lives do nurses save a day?
+One study shows that nurses save lives every day, catching more than two-thirds of safety-compromising medical errors – such as wrong drug dosages – before they reach the patient.
 Even when errors actually do reach patients, nurses prevent physical harm almost half the time.1 They provide rapid response, assist in triage, double-check the physician’s work and interact with patients to observe important changes.2

 Nurses are taking an increased role in healthcare, even acting as primary care providers in some cases.3 Studies consistently show that more nurses, and more educated nurses, correlate strongly to better patient care.4

-Sacred Heart University’s RN to Bachelor of Science in Nursing degree prepares students to join this more educated nursing force, giving them a chance to contribute to lower mortality rates, better patient outcomes, and fewer patient errors.
+Sacred Heart University’s RN to BSN online program prepares students to join this more educated nursing force, giving them a chance to contribute to lower mortality rates, better patient outcomes, and fewer patient errors.
 The skills you gain may even help you save a life.